 The Chile Bean Chili recipe video and instructional photos shows how to sautée without oil and develop flavor.
-This oil-free sautée technique can be applied to many other sauce dishes and soups that start with the aromatic vegetables onion and garlic or mirepoix.
+This oil-free sautée technique can be applied to many other sauce dishes and soups that start with the aromatic vegetables like, onion, garlic or mirepoix.

 Start the Oil-free Sautée with the Onions